 Once the base analytical models were in place, we focused on fortifying the core loss mitigation, foreclosure and recovery operations by ensuring debt assistance programs were more proactively offered, available to more customers, and more meaningful in terms of the payment support they provided.
 From there, our focus shifted to redesign and implementation of new strategies and operational capabilities.

 We began by establishing a dedicated outbound loss mitigation team with a specific HELOC skillset (historically, the mitigation team also serviced Card, Auto and DDA collections).
 Next, our team launched a net present value (NPV) decision tool that could recommend a program offer (modification, settlement, deferral or foreclosure) based on specific customer criteria.
 We then recalibrated various charge-off policies to align with updated recovery forecasts.

 We also established and refined several controls, solidifying the monitoring system to ensure compliance with Unfair, Deceptive or Abusive Acts and Practices (UDAAP) legislation, the Fair Debt Collections Practices Act (FDCPA) and the Truth in Lending Act (TILA).
 Lastly, we launched a set of dynamic management reports to ensure comprehensive understanding of performance and proactive identification of possible delinquency trends and capacity issues.

-Once the engagement team solved for the known elements of the engagement, leveraging insights collected through our assessment and subsequent implementation, we were able to support a client- facing remediation exercise to help build trust and further fortify newly adopted policies and procedures.
+Once our process management consultant team solved for the known elements of the engagement, leveraging insights collected through our assessment and subsequent implementation, we were able to support a client- facing remediation exercise to help build trust and further fortify newly adopted policies and procedures.